Pie 'n Burger: Description

-The restaurant is a diner.
-It retains its original decor from the 1960s, with formica countertops, wood-paneled walls, and plaid wallpaper.
+The diner retains its original decor from the 1960s, with formica countertops, wood-paneled walls, and plaid wallpaper.
 It still uses a mechanical cash register, and has a hand-painted menu on the wall.
 Most customers are seated at the counter, as the restaurant has a small number of tables.

 The restaurant is known for serving hamburgers and pies.
 Its standard hamburger is a quarter-pound beef patty on a white bun, topped with Thousand Island dressing, pickles, onions, and iceberg lettuce.
 It serves several types of pie including pecan pie, apple pie, chocolate meringue, and butterscotch pie.
 It also serves seasonal pies, including blackberry, peach, and strawberry pie in the summer and mincemeat pie in winter.
 Its menu also has sandwiches, milkshakes, steaks, omelets, and other breakfast dishes.

 The restaurant has been described as a "legend" in the Pasadena community.
 The restaurant has historically drawn large numbers of customers from different backgrounds, being "one of the few places anywhere where a truck driver, a socialite and a Nobel Prize-winning chemist might sit side by side."
 In EAT: Los Angeles (2008), it was noted to be popular with "Caltech students and profs, older couples, paperback-toting singles".
 Kit Rachlis described its varied clientele in 2005: "Construction crews in spattered overalls sit next to white-haired patricians in bow ties and suspenders.
 Pale-faced Goths in combat boots squeeze in next to families with immaculately turned-out children and $1,000 strollers."